Outdoor Learning and Play

 On 17th and 18th June, children across the country are invited to take part in a sponsored den-building day, creating and building their own dens out of everyday materials to raise money to help improve children’s lives around the world.

 In recent years children don’t seem to get to do this so much but it would be such a shame for them to miss out on the fun and skills that den building brings.
 There are different arguments as to why this is, usually putting the blame on safety fears in one way or another, or gadgets, devices and computers ruling the roost.

 On Den Day (and any other day!) there are plenty of good reasons to go out into your school playground and get your Early Years and older learners experimenting with their constructions.

-Developing a Sense of Self:
+1. Developing a Sense of Self

-Working Well as a Team:
+2. Working Well as a Team

 They will need to learn the importance of good communication as a group, so that they can explain ideas and opinions to each other.
 They will have to negotiate with friends, brothers and sisters, and learn how to make compromises when not everyone can agree.

-Imaginative, Creative Problem Solving:
+3. Imaginative, Creative Problem Solving

 A den can be whatever you want it to be!
 A child’s imagination can be set free as they play in their hidden castle, secret pirate’s cave, international space station or whatever else they have built their den to be!

-Engaging in Role Play:
+4. Engaging in Role Play

-Wonderful Outdoor Physical Exercise:
+5. Wonderful Outdoor Physical Exercise

-Some Ideas for Den Building
+Some Creative Ideas for Den Building in Your Playground

 It doesn’t matter how big or small your school grounds are, there are many ways to bring the magic of den building to your children.
 With a little imagination the whole day can happily be spent building and playing in dens!

 Children should be encouraged to make the most of what is available to them, building dens using sticks, logs, blanket, string etc. Provide them with some basic materials, or ensure they have access to them within the school grounds, and allow them to follow their own ideas helping where they need it.

 Even better if you can incorporate your existing school playground equipment into a den building session.
 You can throw a blanket over almost any playground structure and let the children take it from there - they will know what to do!

 Den Posts are a simple but brilliant open ended resource for creating tunnels and dens.
 With rope or string threaded through the eyelets children can drape sheets, blankets, camouflage nets, ribbons (anything they like really!) over them to create their den of choice.

 If you are looking to enhance the Den Making possibilities in your playground or are interested in any of the products discussed above, please do not hesitate to Contact Us to see how we can help you.